Max Max: Fury Road

 Best Performance in the Worst Movie: Hong Chau - Downsizing

-Worst Movie: (tie) The Counsellor and Birdman
+Worst Movie: (tie) The Counselor and Birdman

 Doug's Favorite Movies of 2019